Clinical Psychology Training Staff & Contact Info

 Concordia University

-Dr. Levy specializes in cognitive-behavioral therapy for adults with anxiety and related disorders, particularly OCD and PTSD.
-Her research focuses on biological, behavioral, and cognitive mechanisms of anxiety and related disorders, with the ultimate goal of improving current treatments by targeting these mechanisms.
+In her clinical work, Dr. Levy specializes in cognitive-behavioral therapy for adults with anxiety and related disorders, particularly OCD and PTSD.
+Her research aims to understand the biological, behavioral, and cognitive mechanisms of anxiety-related disorders, with the goal of using these mechanisms to develop new and improved treatments.
+She has received funding from Hartford Hospital and the American Psychological Foundation for her work.

 Health Psychologist